L Devine

 Olivia Rebecca Devine (born 21 June 1997), known professionally as L Devine, is an English singer and songwriter.
-After signing with Warner Bros.
-Records, she released her debut EP Growing Pains (2017).
+After signing a recording contract with Warner Records, she released her debut extended play (EP) Growing Pains (2017).
 This was followed by the release of two further EPs, Peer Pressure (2018) and Near Life Experience: Part 1 (2021).
-L Devine is also signed to BMG, having co-written songs for artists including Icona Pop and Rudimental.
+After parting from Warner, she became an independent artist and released her debut studio album, Digital Heartifacts, in 2024.

-Early life
+Early and personal life

-Devine was born and raised in Whitley Bay, a coastal town near Newcastle Upon-Tyne.
+Devine was born and raised in Whitley Bay, a coastal town near Newcastle upon Tyne.
 Devine attended Newcastle High School for Girls, an independent day school, completing A' Levels in 2015.
-Inspired by The Clash and The Sex Pistols, she formed her first band, The Safety Pinz, when she was seven years old.
-She later posted a mash-up of her own music with Beyoncé’s "Mine" to YouTube, which attracted the attention of producer Mickey Valen, and she subsequently saved up enough money to relocate to London to pursue a career in music.
+Inspired by the Clash and the Sex Pistols, she formed her first band, the Safety Pinz, when she was seven years old.
+She later posted a mash-up of her own music with Beyoncé's "Mine" to YouTube, which attracted the attention of producer Mickey Valen, and she subsequently saved up enough money to temporarily relocate to London to pursue a career in music.
 Devine adopted L Devine as her artist moniker because she shares the name Olivia Devine with a porn star.